 When the STA is directly connected to a router, the only possible destination is the MAC of the attached router.
 However it is cumbersome to manually configure the MAC address for the router.
-When this field is set to 00:00:00:00:00:00;00;00;00 be considered.
+When this field is set to 00:00:00:00:00:00:00, it is in router-auto-learn-mode.
 Depending on cfgWlanIfaceL2natLearningMode it will automatically learn the default destination to the MAC of the attached router from the flowing frames.
 In this mode cfgWlanIfaceL2natLearningMode should be set to arp(1).